NM6642/Template-for-Creating-a-Kubernetes-Pod-with-YAML-File/README.md

 kubectl run myapp-pod --image=your-image

 ## Method 2: Generate YAML Using kubectl run with --dry-run
-You can generate the YAML definition for a Pod using kubectl run with the --dry-run option: kubectl run myapp-pod --image=your-image --dry-run=client -o yaml > pod.generated.yml This command performs a dry run (--dry-run=client) to generate the YAML configuration for a Pod named myapp-pod using the image your-image.
+-You can generate the YAML definition for a Pod using kubectl run with the --dry-run option:
+-kubectl run myapp-pod --image=your-image --dry-run=client -o yaml > pod.generated.yml
+-This command performs a dry run (--dry-run=client) to generate the YAML configuration for a Pod named myapp-pod using the image your-image.
 The YAML output is redirected (>) to a file named pod.generated.yml.

 ## Create the Pod Using Generated YAML
 After generating the YAML file, you can create the Pod using the generated configuration file: